carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The default behavior is to emit a call to ``__clear_cache`` from the run time library.

-This instrinsic does *not* empty the instruction pipeline.
+This intrinsic does *not* empty the instruction pipeline.
 Modifications of the current function are outside the scope of the intrinsic.

 '``llvm.instrprof.increment``' Intrinsic